 This document is provided as a resource to attorney volunteers who are fielding questions from those affected by disasters.
 This document is a starting point and is not intended to be the sole resource for you to rely on in providing legal assistance to those affected by natural disasters.

-In 2020, this document has been updated with supplemental information related to the legal assistance needed for those affected by COVID 19.
+In 2020, this document was updated with supplemental information related to the legal assistance needed for those affected by COVID-19.

 If a matter needs further legal representation that would qualify for submission to the legal aid services organizations or clinics (all of which are based on whether or not the applicant satisfies the intake criteria), you should gather pertinent information as instructed by the organization managing disaster legal services in your area for further processing.
 See Table 1 below for information regarding the legal services organizations that are providing disaster legal services in the different areas.